ConnorStew/UntitledTrainProject/README.md

 # Soul Train 🚂
-This was a game created for the GJL Game Parade Summer 2021 where the theme was 1 time use.
-We chose to focus on making a story game where you explore a train carrying patrons who have just passed but still have regrets.
-You have a coin that you can give to them and this will allow them to go back and fix their past mistakes.
+This game was created for the GJL Game Parade Summer 2021, the theme was one time use.
+Soul Train is a story game which allows you explore a train carrying patrons who've passed away but still have regrets.
+You have a coin that can give a passenger a second chance.

 # Creators